 Specific resources for information on retrofitting include:

-- FEMA's Home Builder's Guide to Coastal Construction includes 37 fact sheets.
+- FEMA's Home Builder's Guide to Coastal Construction (PDF, 23 MB) includes 37 fact sheets.

-- FEMA's Free-of-Obstruction Requirements provides guidance on how to elevate your home in hazard-prone coastal areas to reduce the potential for damage to your home, meet National Flood Insurance Program (NFIP) minimum requirements, and help reduce your flood insurance costs.
+- FEMA's Free-of-Obstruction Requirements (PDF, 3 MB) provides guidance on how to elevate your home in hazard-prone coastal areas to reduce the potential for damage to your home, meet National Flood Insurance Program (NFIP) minimum requirements, and help reduce your flood insurance costs.

-- Hurricane Ike in Texas and Louisiana: Mitigation Assessment Team Report Building Performance Observations, Recommendations and Technical Guidance is an extensive report published by FEMA on the types of building techniques that survived best during this storm event.
+- Hurricane Ike in Texas and Louisiana: Mitigation Assessment Team Report Building Performance Observations, Recommendations and Technical Guidance—an extensive report published by FEMA on the types of building techniques that survived best during this storm event.

-- Hurricane Katrina in the Gulf Coast: Mitigation Assessment Team Report, Building Performance Observations, Recommendations, and Technical Guidance is an extensive report published by FEMA on the types of structures that survived best during the 2005 hurricane season.
+- Hurricane Katrina in the Gulf Coast: Mitigation Assessment Team Report, Building Performance Observations, Recommendations, and Technical Guidance—an extensive report published by FEMA on the types of structures that survived best during the 2005 hurricane season.

-- FEMA's Mitigation Assessment Team Report: Summary Report on Building Performance 2004 Hurricane Season summarizes the observations, conclusions, and recommendations that were obtained during FEMA's post-disaster assessments in 2004.
+- FEMA's Mitigation Assessment Team Report: Summary Report on Building Performance 2004 Hurricane Season (PDF, 2 MB), a report that summarizes the observations, conclusions, and recommendations that were obtained during FEMA's post-disaster assessments in 2004.